MicrosoftDocs/azure-docs/articles/active-directory-b2c/secure-rest-api.md

 ### Configure your REST API technical profile to use HTTP basic authentication

-After you created the necessary keys, you need to configure your REST API technical profile metadata
+After creating the necessary keys, configure your REST API technical profile metadata to reference the credentials.

 1. In your working directory, open the extension policy file (TrustFrameworkExtensions.xml).
 1. Search for the REST API technical profile.
 For example `REST-ValidateProfile`, or `REST-GetProfile`.